-Today, running a B2B business online is much hassle free than in offline channels, where you’ve to repeatedly pitch to your targets and still you’re not able to convince and convert.
+Today, running a B2B business online is much hassle-free than in offline channels, where you’ve to repeatedly pitch to your targets and still you’re not able to convince and convert.

 However, marketing on digital platforms online is easily said than done.
 You need much thought and robust strategy, and expert help to achieve your marketing goals online.

-B2B businesses have always been at forefront to sell wherever possible, nevertheless, they’re not that open and again decision making power is concentrated in few hands, leading to slower implementation and less than expected results.
+B2B businesses have always been at the forefront to sell wherever possible, nevertheless, they’re not that open and again decision making power is concentrated in few hands, leading to slower implementation and less than expected results.

-In India, I’ve seen B2B businesses embracing digital marketing but still they’re not “that open” to this idea.
-They’re still not confident, and usually employ old downtrodden digital marketing strategies to achieve their marketing goals.
+In India, I’ve seen B2B businesses embracing digital marketing but still, they’re not “that open” to this idea.
+They’re still not confident, and usually, employ old downtrodden digital marketing strategies to achieve their marketing goals.

 If you’re a digital marketer, you must be grinning.
 Yes, I know this is the state of affair.

-I’m trying here to give you top 10 tips to help B2B businesses boost digital marketing performance.
+I’m trying here to give you the top 10 tips to help B2B businesses boost digital marketing performance.

 - Lead Generation